 This syrup is also great for baking and gifting, especially during the holiday season!

-- baking – Brush this simple syrup over layer cakes or muffins.
+- baking – brush this simple syrup over layer cakes or muffins.
 It would be divine brushed over an olive oil cake!

 - roasted nuts – drizzle this syrup over cashews or almonds and roast them for a delicious snack!